 Rear wheel stand positioning (support) brackets may be added to the rear fork by welding or by bolts.
 Brackets must have rounded edges (with a large radius) viewed from all sides.
 Fastening screws must be recessed.
-For safety reasons it is compulsory to use a chain guard made with plastic rigid material fitted in such a way as to prevent trapping between the lower chain run and the final driven sprocket at the rear wheel.
+An anchorage system or point(s) to keep the original rear brake calliper in place may be added to the rear swing arm.

-6.6.3 Rear Suspension Unit
+6.8.3 Rear Suspension Unit

-Rear suspension unit (shock absorber and its spring) may be modified or replaced, but the original attachments to the frame and rear fork (swing arm) must be used and the rear suspension linkage must remain as originally produced by the manufacturer for the homologated machine.
+Rear suspension unit (shock absorber and its spring) may be modified or replaced, but the original attachments to the frame and swing arm must be used and the rear suspension linkage must remain as originally produced by the manufacturer for the homologated machine.